tuaillon/web-Based-Booking-system/README.md

 - /scripts: Contains all JavaScript logic files for data handling and DOM manipulation.
 - /program: Contains C# processing script(s).
 - /img: Image assets and icons.
+- /assets: Project screenshots.

 ## Setup and Installation
 1. Clone the repository to your local environment.
 2. Open the project root directory.
-3. Serve the directory using a local web server (such as VS Code Live Server, Apache, or Python HTTP Server) to ensure proper execution of JavaScript modules and fetch requests.
+3. Serve the directory using a local web server (such as VS Code Live Server, Apache, or Python HTTP Server) to ensure proper execution of JavaScript modules and fetch requests. *(Note again: the API is down, so functionality is severely limited).*
 4. Navigate to index.html in your preferred web browser.

 ## Usage